- Medical treatment

 We bear the costs of regular preventive health care – from the examination of a newborn baby on its first day to check-ups for teenagers.
 This also applies to the U10, U11 and J2 examinations, whose costs we bear in addition to the statutory benefits.

 We pay an annual cancer screening test for women over 20 and for men over 45.
-For every person over “35”, we pay for the health check-up every second year.
-Beyond the statutory benefits, we bear the costs for an annual skin cancer screening starting at the age of 19.
+For every person over “35”, we pay for the health check-up every third year.
+Beyond the statutory benefits, we bear the costs for an annual skin cancer screening.

 Cures and medical devices